Kile-kun/My100DaysSQLChallenge/README.md

 Ways to prevent this scenario is to either use a SUBQUERY or the COMMON TABLE EXPRESSION.
 The SUBQUERY method will be used today, the COMMON TABLE EXPRESSION method will be treated as a separate topic tomorrow.

+## DAY 43 (COMMON TABLE EXPRESSION)
+I wrote an article (titled: (SQL Query best practices)[https://medium.com/@rajibabatunde/sql-queries-best-practices-1bdf77148bf3]) on the importance of writing efficient and readable queries.
+This singular art helps save processing time for our queries.
+Common Table Expression (Popularly called CTE) is an important aspect of SQL to master to achieve the art of writing efficient SQL queries.
+CTEs are temporary named result sets that you can reference within a SELECT, INSERT, UPDATE, or DELETE statement.
+They allow you to break down complex queries into smaller, more manageable parts, making it easier to understand and maintain your code.
+They are used mostly in place of SUBQUERIES.
+Benefits of CTEs include;

+      1. Improving query performance by reducing the amount of redundant code and minimizing the number of times you need to join the same tables.
+      2. Also, CTEs can be used to simplify recursive queries, which can be difficult to write and optimize.